grpansare/SacredStore/README.md

 1. Log in to the admin dashboard using your administrator credentials.
 2. Use the navigation menu to:
     * Manage **Products**: Add new products, edit existing ones, update stock.
-    * Manage **Orders**: View, process, and update the status of customer orders.
-    * Manage **Users**: View registered users.
-    * (If applicable) Access other administrative features like sales reports.

 ---

 ## Contributing

-We welcome contributions to DivineCart!
+We welcome contributions to SacredStore!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).